Newhart

-Newhart is an American sitcom television series that aired on CBS from October 25, 1982, to May 21, 1990, with a total of 184 half-hour episodes spanning eight seasons.
-The series stars Bob Newhart and Mary Frann as an Author and his wife who own and operate the Stratford Inn in rural Vermont.
-The small Vermont Town is home to many eccentric characters.
+Newhart is an American television sitcom that aired on CBS from October 25, 1982, to May 21, 1990, with a total of 184 half-hour episodes spanning eight seasons.
+The series stars Bob Newhart and Mary Frann as an author and his wife, respectively; who own and operate the Stratford Inn in rural Vermont.
+The small town is home to many eccentric characters.
 TV Guide, TV Land, and A&E named the Newhart series finale as one of the most memorable in television history.
 The theme music for Newhart was composed by Henry Mancini.

 Premise

 Bob Newhart plays Dick Loudon, an author of do-it-yourself and travel books.
 He and his wife Joanna move from New York City to a small town in rural Vermont to operate the 200-year-old Stratford Inn.
-Although the town's name was never specified in the show, some media sources identified it as Norwich.
-The outside shot of the house is the Waybury Inn in East Middlebury.

-Dick and Joanna run the inn with the help of sweet-natured but simple handyman George Utley and Leslie Vanderkellen, a Dartmouth College student and heiress who takes a job as a maid to find out what it's like to be "normal."
-Next door to the inn is the Minuteman Café, owned by Kirk Devane, a pathological liar.
+Dick and Joanna initially run the inn with the help of sweet-natured but simple handyman George Utley and Leslie Vanderkellen, a bright, cheerful Dartmouth College student and heiress who takes a job as a maid to find out what it is like to be "normal".
+Next door to the inn is the Minuteman Café, owned by Kirk Devane, a petty opportunist and compulsive liar.
 Leslie leaves before season two to continue her studies abroad, to be replaced by her cousin Stephanie, who, unlike Leslie, is vain, lazy, and spoiled.
+Awkward, uncultured backwoodsman brothers Larry, Darryl and Darryl are seen with increasing frequency as work-for-hire odd-job men in the first two seasons, and take over the Minuteman Cafe when Kirk leaves at the start of season 3.

 Near the end of season two, Dick becomes the host of a local television show, Vermont Today, where he interviews an assortment of bizarre and colorful guests.
 His vapid, neurotic producer, Michael Harris, falls in love with Stephanie, their relationship providing a satire of 1980s excess.

-The town is populated by oddballs whose behavior never ceases to bemuse the sane, mild-mannered everyman Dick.
-Among them are Larry, Darryl and Darryl, three brothers who normally worked as woodsmen, but also supported themselves with various odd jobs throughout the first two seasons.
-When Kirk moved away in the third season, the three brothers bought the Minuteman Cafe from him and were seen running it for the remainder of the series.
-Larry would always make an entrance saying "Hi!
-I'm Larry, this is my brother Darryl, and that's my other brother Darryl".
-Neither of the Darryls talked (until the series finale), but Larry's descriptions of their misadventures often venture into the surreal.

-As the series progresses, the world around Dick grows increasingly illogical.
-The final episode reveals that the entire series has been a dream of Dr. Robert Hartley, Newhart's character in The Bob Newhart Show.
+The final episode of the series reveals that the entire series was a dream of Dr. Robert Hartley, Newhart's character in The Bob Newhart Show.